Free Python course. Sign Up for tracking progress →

 You've come across this code, which prints the total number of rooms owned by the present king:

-king = "Rooms in King Balon's Castle:"
+king = "Rooms in King Balon's Castles:"

 print(king)